 - Semispinalis Capitis > Head pain and occipital

 neuralgia.
-Injured in whiplash and involved in "tension" and
+Injured in whiplash and heavily involved in tension and

 Semispinalis capitis is commonly injured